redj3M/fcc-url-shrtener-microservice-/README.md

 ## Usage

-Pass a string as a parameter in the url to [url]/new, and recieve a a shortened URL to use in the future.
+Pass the url you want to shorten in the adress bar after /new/, and recieve a a shortened URL to use in the future.